Skip to content

 Historically, rattan has been used to craft traditional weapons and tools.
 Its strength and flexibility make it ideal for creating items like walking sticks, staffs, and practice swords for martial arts.

-For example, in Filipino martial arts like Eskrima, rattan sticks are used for training and sparring due to their durability and the fact that they don’t splinter upon impact.
+For example, in Filipino martial arts like Eskrima, rattan sticks are used for training and sparring due to their durability and resistance to splintering upon impact.
 These weapons are essential for developing skills and techniques in various martial arts disciplines.

 Certain species of rattan produce edible shoots, similar to bamboo shoots.
 These shoots are harvested and consumed as a vegetable in various Southeast Asian cuisines.
 Known for their crunchy texture and mild flavor, rattan shoots are often used in soups, stir-fries, and salads.